datapython/r_designExp/README.md

 ### Clone the repo

 - [ ] 1.
-Clone your new repo with *File, New Project..., Version Control, Git* in RStudio.
+Clone your new repo with *File, Create New Project inside this project folder..., Version Control, Git* in RStudio.

 ### Edit some key files